vibhatha/nexoan/docs/architecture/core-api.md

 ### GraphMetadataManager

 **Purpose:** Manages graph-specific metadata and relationships.
-Acts as a lookup graph for entity and its data.
+Acts as a lookup graph for entity and its attributes.

 **Key Functions:**
 - Entity node creation and updates